Group theoretical methods to construct the graphene: Construction of the graphene sheet

 \

-The subsequent four cases described in this paper are formed as follows.
-We look for Lie algebras where $A_2$ is maximal.
-Their lowest representation contains the hexagonal orbit of weights, which is subsequently projected by known projection matrices into the hexagons of $A_2$.
-Each hexagon is then reflected in its sides by the affine Weyl group of $A_2$, so that it is spread all over the plane, forming the graphene.
+Conventional representation of $G_2$ is the one where two simple roots are of different lengths (although the long root could be represented as a linear combination of two short roots).
+The important fact about $G_2$ is that points of its root lattice $Q$ are also the points of its weight lattice $P$.
+Therefore we cannot introduce the congruence classes of the points of weight lattice $P$ (there is only congruence class 0).

+Note that when we consider only long roots of $G_2$ we see that the root system is the same as in the $A_2$ case.
+Moreover the long simple root of $G_2$ can be presented as a linear combination of its short roots, that means each long root of $G_2$ can be presented in such way, therefore its root lattice $P$ coincides with the lattice of short roots.
+We can then obtain the hexagonal tiling by considering the $G_2$ lattice of short roots and assigning to each point its Brillouin zone as in the $A_2$ case.

+The second method, based on projection matrices, is more general, and can be applied to higher dimensional Lie algebras.
 The only exception is the chain of subalgebras $B_3\supset G_2\supset A_2$, where $G_2$ is maximal in $B_3$ and $A_2$ is maximal in $G_2$.
 This is the exceptional inclusion of $G_2$, which has analogs only in much higher ranks of Lie algebras \cite{dynkin}.
 The exceptional position of $G_2$ was noted years ago by Racah \cite {Racah}.

 Consider the case of the $G_2$ algebra.
 Starting from the irreducible 7 dimensional representation of $G_2$, which is the lowest representation of dimension $>1$, the representation of $G_2$ can be reduced to the direct sum of three representations of $A_2$.
 The reduction process from $G_2$ to $A_2$ consists of projecting the weights of $G_2$ representation into weights of $A_2$ representations.
 This is an orthogonal projection provided by $2 \times 2$ matrix found in \cite{computers}, namely